-- Identify if you have accounts that use only 10G case-insensitive password authentication versions. - Identify if you have Oracle Database 11g release 2 (11.2.0.3) database or earlier clients that have not applied critical patch update CPUOct2012, or a later patch update, and have any account that does not have the case-insensitive 10G password version. - Ensure that you do not have the deprecated parameter SEC_CASE_SENSITIVE_LOGON set to FALSE.
-Setting this parameter to FALSE prevents the use of the case-sensitive password versions (the 11G and 12C password versions) for authentication.
+- Identify if you have accounts that use only 10G case-insensitive password authentication versions. - Identify if you have Oracle Database 11g release 2 (11.2.0.3) database or earlier clients that have not applied critical patch update CPUOct2012, or a later patch update, and have any account that does not have the case-insensitive 10g password version.

-Options for Accounts Using Case-Insensitive Versions
+Update Accounts Using Case-Insensitive Versions

-If you have user accounts that have only the case-insensitive 10G password version, then you must choose one of the following alternatives:

-- Before upgrade, update the password versions for each account that has only the 10G password version.
+If you have user accounts that have only the case-insensitive 10G password version, then before upgrade, update the password versions for each account that has only the 10G password version.
 You can update the password versions by expiring user passwords using the 10G password version, and requesting that these users log in to their account.
-When they attempt to log in, the server automatically updates the list of password versions, which includes the case-sensitive password versions. - Change the setting of the SQLNET.ORA parameter SQLNET.ALLOWED_LOGON_VERSION_SERVER to any of the settings that are not Exclusive Mode.
-For example: SQLNET.ALLOWED LOGON VERSION SERVER=11
+When they attempt to log in, the server automatically updates the list of password versions, which includes the case-sensitive password versions.

-- Oracle Database 2 Day DBA

-- Oracle Database Net Services Reference

-- Oracle Database Security Guide
+- Oracle Database Net Services Reference - Oracle Database Security Guide